IRB review is required for REGULATED non-exempt human subjects research.

 Why you are seeking review?

-If you are conducting regulated non-exempt human subject research, for sale you have no choice; either IRB review or an exemption is required.
-Investigators of non-regulated studies often seek IRB review for other voluntary and involuntary reasons such as for journal publication, order institutional policy and personal ethical principles.
+If you are conducting regulated non-exempt human subject research, you have no choice; either IRB review or an exemption is required.
+Investigators of non-regulated studies often seek IRB review for other voluntary and involuntary reasons such as for journal publication, institutional policy and personal ethical principles.

 Note: Investigators are sometimes asked to “get IRB review” when, in fact, it may be more appropriate to obtain an exemption or a determination that there is no human subject research.
 (If this happens to you and the person insists only approval will do, please call.
 Sometimes logic works and sometimes it is better to proceed with IRB review than fight.)